 - The spouse's unclean hands for having acted in bad faith, among others.

-For laches to apply, the proponent must establish that a party unreasonably delayed asserting their rights and that this delay caused the to proponent changed their legal position in good faith to their detriment because of the delay.
+For laches to apply, the proponent must establish that a party unreasonably delayed asserting their rights.
+This delay caused the proponent to change their legal position in good faith to their detriment.

-An example of a case where laches were applied was in Fazakerly, 996 S.W.2.D.
-265. A daughter, with knowledge of a premarital agreement between her deceased father and her stepmother, signed a settlement agreement with her stepmother and then waited five years to contest the premarital agreement later.
-The stepmother developed Alzheimer's during the intervening period and was no longer competent to testify about the premarital agreement.
+An example of a case where laches was applied was in Fazakerly, 996 S.W.2.D.
+265. With knowledge of a premarital agreement between her deceased father and her stepmother, a daughter signed a settlement agreement with her stepmother.
+She then waited five years to contest the premarital deal later.
+During the intervening period, the stepmother developed Alzheimer's and was no longer competent to testify about the premarital agreement.

 This is a defense that can be raised, for example, if the party had made representations that caused the delay for filing suit after the limitations period had run.